 10. At the same time, traveling doesn’t have to be expensive.

 Of course if you insist on staying at five-star resorts, travel can be expensive.
 But it is possible to travel around many parts of the world on just $10-40 per day (including accommodation, food and sightseeing).
-That does not even mean you need to stay in hostel dorms.
 In many cheap travel destinations like India and Peru, you can easily find a comfortable private room for less than US$20 per night.
 In addition to traveling with a budget, you can even make money while traveling by doing odd jobs like working at a hostel or teaching English.

 11. Less is more.